Ramzy Baroud: Early life and background

 His elder sister Soma Baroud, who graduated in medicine at Aleppo and whose home in the Qarara area of Khan Younis was demolished by the Israeli army in September 2024, was assassinated the following month, on October 9, 2024, when an Israeli missile struck a taxi at the Bani Suhaila roundabout near Khan Younis, which was carrying her and some friends either to or from the hospital where she worked.
-Her husband Hamdi, dean of law at a Gazan university, had reportedly been killed in January by an Israeli quadcopter, but his body was never recovered.
-At the time of her death, she was living in what remained of a bombed building near her home She became the 166th doctor killed by Israel in the Gaza Strip since the beginning of hostilities.

 Baroud is a citizen of the United States.

 Career

 In 1999, dissatisfied with the failure of mainstream outlets, including Palestinian news sources, to cover the day by day realities of Palestinian lives, in September he began a personal blog The Palestinian Chronicle, which became a newspaper of which he remains chief editor.
 He has served as managing editor of Middle East Eye, editor-in-chief of the Brunei Times and as a deputy managing editor of Aljazeera online and once headed Al Jazeera's English's Research and Studies department.
 He has also taught mass communication at the Malaysia Campus of Australia's Curtin University of Technology.
 In 2015, he received a PhD in Palestinian Studies at the University of Exeter with a doctorate on a "People's History of Palestine", under the direction of Ilan Pappé.

 Baroud subscribes to the one-state solution and actively supports the One Democratic State Campaign.